NicorDesigns/SpringJDBC/doc/JDBC10SpringJdbcDaoSupportTransactions.md

+## Using a DAO with Spring JdbcDaoSupport to be able to do full range of CRUD with transactions that can be rolled back.

 ## Updating the database with a more rigorous relationship entity model.

-## Using a DAO with Spring JdbcDaoSupport to be able to do full range of CRUD with transactions that can be rolled back.
+## Introducing the Spring Service Layer for transactions.

 (This is a build out of JDBC8DirectJdbcDao and JDBC9SpringJdbcDaoSupport )